 The programs teach participants how to communicate effectively in English and deal with cultural differences.
 Spot On Learning also offers programs on occupational health risks in tropical countries, in conjunction with partners.

 The company is based in Amsterdam and its clients include Seatrade Shipmanagement Group, Exmar (Euronext: EXM), Heineken, TMC and Boskalis (with EMC Travel Clinic).

 Most of Spot On Learning’s clients are located in the Netherlands, Belgium or Germany.
 But participants in the online and blended programs come from more than 30 countries, including Russia, Ukraine, India, Indonesia, the Philippines, China and Brazil.

-For more information on Spot On Learning’s blended cross-cultural communication program or other services, please use the contact form or chat button on this website to contact us.
+For more information on Spot On Learning’s blended cross-cultural communication program or other services, please use the contact page or chat button on this website to contact us.